List of American Gladiators events: Breakthrough & Conquer

-Breakthrough & Conquer was a combination of American football and freestyle wrestling.
-The event was divided into two parts, each scored separately.
+Breakthrough & Conquer is a combination of American football and freestyle wrestling.
+The event is divided into two parts, each scored separately.
 This was also an event that the show did not initially allow female contenders to compete in; for portions of the preliminary rounds in 1989 a different game was played off screen (see Swingshot).

-In Breakthrough, the contender began at the 15-yard line of an artificial turf field and had to carry a football into the end zone for a touchdown.
-A Gladiator was positioned inside the five-yard line and had to remain there until the contender reached them.
-The contender scored by getting any part of the ball over the goal line without being tackled, going out of bounds, or losing hold of the ball.
+In Breakthrough, the contender begins at the 15-yard line of an artificial turf field and has to carry a football into the end zone for a touchdown.
+A Gladiator is positioned inside the five-yard line and must remain there until the contender reaches them.
+The contender scores by getting any part of the ball over the goal line without being tackled, going out of bounds, or losing hold of the ball.

-The contender then moved over to a circle to grapple with a second Gladiator for 10 seconds (15 in season four).
-The contender won by forcing any part of the Gladiator's body to touch the floor outside the circle.
-If the contender was forced out, they could re-enter the circle and keep grappling until time expired.
+The contender then moves over to a circle to grapple with a second Gladiator for 10 seconds (15 in season four).
+The contender can win Conquer by forcing any part of the Gladiator's body to touch the floor outside the circle.
+If the contender is forced out, they can re-enter the circle and keep grappling until time expired.

 In the first half of season one, 30 (later 40) points were given for each successful part, and a contender earned bonus points if they were successful at both parts for a total of 100 points.
 From that point forward, 5 points were given for each successful portion of the event (although 3 were given during a point in season three).

 During the second semifinal round of the first half of season one, Breakthrough and Conquer was the penultimate event before the running of The Eliminator and the Conquer circle was lifted off the floor, effectively making it a platform.
-This meant that instead of just managing to force a part of the Gladiator’s body outside of the circle, in order to win the event the contender had to physically move the Gladiator off of the elevated circle and have their feet touch the floor.
+This meant that instead of just managing to force a part of the Gladiator's body outside of the circle, in order to win the event the contender had to physically move the Gladiator off of the elevated circle and have their feet touch the floor.
 For safety, a blue padded mat was placed on the floor surrounding the circle.

-While the men played the event without consequence, the women’s competition did not fare as well.
-Gladiator Sunny suffered a severe knee injury when contender Tracy Phillips caused her to land awkwardly after pulling her off of the elevated circle from the front.
-The Conquer circle was lowered back down for contender Joanna Needham’s turn, but she suffered a serious shoulder injury during her attempt at Breakthrough and was forced to drop out of the event and the Eliminator that followed.
+While the men played the event without consequence, the women's competition did not fare as well.
+In one round, Gladiator Sunny suffered a severe knee injury when contender Tracy Phillips caused her to land awkwardly after pulling her off of the elevated circle from the front.
+The Conquer circle was lowered back down for contender Joanna Needham's turn, but she suffered a serious shoulder injury during her attempt at Breakthrough and was forced to drop out of the event and the Eliminator that followed.

+This game will return for the upcoming Prime Video revival.